frozenkorean/ibmdatasciencecertificate/README.md

 # ibmdatasciencecertificate
-This repository includes work I've done for IBM Data Science Professional Certificate except for the Cap Stone Project.
+This repository includes work I've done for IBM Data Science Professional Certificate except for the Capstone Project.